 The Contractor must ensure enrollment agents are trained and comply with federal and state laws, regulations, and standards.

-Each enrollment agent shall sign a disclosure agreement stating they have completed the tutorials and understand how to properly fingerprint a person for all types.
+The training system must allow the Contractor to track, and report on, each enrollment agent’s completion of the tutorials.
+Training shall be designed to provide an understanding how to properly fingerprint a person for all types.

 Each enrollment agent shall be required to attend annual FBI and State of Indiana specific training.